ijerryhale/movies/README.md

 #### Nov 8, 2017
 Start wiring in Settings stuff so we can start to code for dynamism in what is requested.
 Update embedded data -- data was getting old and this new set of embedded data looks a lot more like what would be returned on a request.
 New embedded data is from Cupertino Area Code too so the Map Stuff matches up better working in the Simulator.

+#### March 23, 2018
+Redesign UITableView to use Sections.
+Still a bit of work to do here but a lot of it is done.

 ![marquee](https://user-images.githubusercontent.com/4106530/30836916-2c8de1ea-a216-11e7-86b3-c3bf988b12f3.png "Marquee") | ![theaters_for_movie](https://user-images.githubusercontent.com/4106530/30836918-2fce430e-a216-11e7-9f65-689fcea14b51.png "Theaters for Movie") |
 :-------------------------:|:-------------------------: